matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 in the relation and aggregate to an array, others might aggregate to a single object or any other value really.

-##### Bundled aggregation
+#### Bundled aggregations

-Relations are first and foremost normal matrix events, and are returned by all endpoints that return events.
-Other than during non-gappy incremental syncs, events that have other events relate to it should additionally bundle the aggregation of those related events in the `m.relations` property of their unsigned data.
-These are called bundled aggregations, and by sending a summary of the relations, avoids us having to always send lots of individual unbundled relation events to the client.
+Other than during non-gappy incremental syncs, events that have other events relate to it should bundle the aggregation of those related events in the `m.relations` property of their unsigned data.
+These are called bundled aggregations, and by sending a summary of the relations, avoids us having to always send lots of individual relation events to the client.

 Here's an example of what that can look like for some ficticious `rel_type`s: